 This professional hair treatment usually lasts up to 6 to 8 hair washes and is great for color-treated hair.
 The hyaluronic acid and ceramides used in it hydrate, reconstruct, and strengthen the hair follicles.
 It re-plumps and seamlessly builds the hair structure, giving it a new life and an incredible hold.
 After this treatment, your hair will look fuller and ultra-shiny.

 Olaplex is a patented hair treatment that repairs extremely damaged hair.
-This in-salon hair treatment is free from sulfates, silicones, and phthalates.
+This in-salon hair treatment is free from sulfates, siliconesi XAn ingredient used in shampoos and conditioners for locking in moisture and reducing frizz. , andphthalatesi XA group of chemicals used as gelling agents in hair products for lubrication and lasting fragrance. .
 Our hair contains millions of disulfide bonds that offer strength and stability to it.
 This Olaplex treatment reconnects the broken disulfide bonds in the hair which, in turn, results in the improved structure of your damaged and fried hair.
 It provides immediate results for all hair types and is a game-changer for hair color junkies with fried hair.

 You can experience an instant hair transformation with Kerastase Fusio-Dose treatment.
 This custom-designed salon hair treatment repairs your fried hair and offers extra shine and volume to it.
 This mixture is created with four powerful active ingredients and boosters focused on providing nourishment, strength, density, and radiance.
 Also, it addresses other hair concerns like frizz, damage, and shine.